atrisovic/weather-panel.github.io/content/5_geographical-unit-data.md

 ## Creating shapefiles

 In some cases, you will have to make the shapefile from scratch.
-The most common ways for doing this is by clicking out the shape of each polygon.
+The most common ways of doing this is by clicking out the shape of each polygon.
 This generally requires a few steps.

 1. Find an image that shows the regions that you want to digitize and